tariqahmed1912/internship-kloudle/docs/working_of_pipeline.md

 ### **Jenkinsfile**

-A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into a projects source control repository.
+A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline.

 ```bash
 pipeline {